-Section 1026 of the International Fire Code is hereby amended by the addition of a new section 1026.6 - Fire Alarm and Sprinkler Zones alarm initiating devices provide the same level of occupant notification that a zoned sprinkler system would provide.
+Section 1026 International Fire Code is hereby amended by the addition of a new section 1026.6 - Fire Alarm and Sprinkler Zones

 1026.6 Fire Alarm and Sprinkler Zones.
 When fire walls and/or horizontal exits are provided the fire alarm and sprinkler systems shall be zoned to coincide with the horizontal exits.